austinsonger/Policy-Portal/secure-software-development-and-product-security.md

 Tools:

 * The Lint and GitLeaks Platform - static and dynamic code analysis.
-Together with the FOSS security tool, the SAST testing was made available to use via the automated `security-scan` docker image, as well as integrated into \<PlaceHolder> Jenkins pipeline library via the `securityScan()` step
+Together with the FOSS security tool, the SAST testing was made available to use via the automated `security-scan` docker image, as well as integrated into `<Company Placeholder>` Jenkins pipeline library via the `securityScan()` step
 * Manual code security reviews are periodically performed by the Security team as follows:
   * Periodic review as part of weekly activities
   * Every pull request which includes security team as approvers